-The Dental Admissions Test (DAT) is a 4 hour and 15 minute exam that tests both right and left brain dominant individuals.
+The Dental Admissions Test (DAT) is a 4 hour and 15 minute exam that tests both right and left brain dominant individuals and requires heavy preparation.
 It is broken down into six sections – biology, chemistry, organic chemistry, perceptual ability, reading comprehension, and quantitative reasoning – and tests each subject individually with nearly no overlap in content between sections.

 After three months of DAT prep scattered with an Evolution 101 summer course, I took my exam and scored an Academic Average of 25, PAT of 24.
 In this article, I will explain the ins and outs of the test, the resources I used to maximize my score, and how to beat test day anxiety.

 The most important thing for the DAT, or any big exam, is to avoid comparing yourself to other test takers.
 This is a disclaimer that I am writing about what worked best for me as a student and Kaplan DAT instructor.
 As someone who requires repetition, flashcards, and eight different highlighter and pen colors, I realize my repertoire for test preparation varies greatly from other applicants.

 Let me now break down the score of the DAT.
 The exam is scored on a scale from 1 – 30 with an average of 17.
 That means that with a score of 17, you are scoring greater than 50% of test-takers.
 Competitive scores of 19-20 put you in the top 25% of test-takers.
 Scores of 21 and above are in the top 10% of test-takers.
 The average Academic Average scores for some of the schools that receive the most applicants are listed below:

 - University of California, Los Angeles – 23